robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 `similarly as with test libraries`__.
 It is possible to take multiple listeners into use by using this option several times::

-   pybot --listener MyListener tests.robot jybot --listener com.company.package.Listener tests.robot
+   robot --listener MyListener tests.robot robot --listener com.company.package.Listener tests.robot
-   pybot --listener path/to/MyListener.py tests.robot
+   robot --listener path/to/MyListener.py tests.robot
-   pybot --listener module.Listener --listener AnotherListener tests.robot
+   robot --listener module.Listener --listener AnotherListener tests.robot

 It is also possible to give arguments to listener classes from the command line.
 Arguments are specified after the listener name (or path) using a colon